sysgears/grain/docs/latest.markdown

 it is important to be familiar with how website resources are represented in Grain.

 ###Resource representation
 In Grain each resource is represented as plain Groovy map.
-Each resource should have at least two keys in its map:
+Each resource should have at least three keys in its map:

-- `location` - pointing to the resource file in filesystem
+-  either `location` - pointing to the resource file in filesystem, or `source` - resource contents
+- `markup` - resource markup used, one of 'html', 'md', 'rst', 'adoc', 'text' or 'binary', `markup` can be omitted if `location` is present
 - `url` - representing the URL of the resource

+`source` and `markup` have higher priority over `location`, when Grain decides what contents should be rendered and what markup should be used for rendering

 Along with these keys, resource representation holds all the properties specified in content files' headers.